Duquesne Spy Ring: Erwin Wilhelm Siegler

 Erwin Wilhelm Siegler went to the United States from Germany in 1929 and attained citizenship in 1936.
 He had served as chief butcher on the SS America (1940) until it was taken over by the U.S. Navy.

 A courier, Siegler brought microphotographic instructions to Sebold from German authorities on one occasion.
 He also had brought $2,900 from German contacts abroad to pay Lilly Stein, Duquesne, and Roeder for their services and to buy a bomb sight.
 He served the espionage group as an organizer and contact man, and he also obtained information about the movement of ships and military defense preparations at the Panama Canal.

-Subsequent to his conviction, Siegler was sentenced to 10 years' imprisonment on espionage charges and a concurrent 2-year term for violation of the Registration Act.
+After being convicted at trial, Siegler was sentenced to 10 years in prison for espionage and a concurrent two-year term for violating the Registration Act.

 Oscar Richard Stabler

 Born in Germany, Oscar Richard Stabler went to the United States in 1923 and became a citizen in 1933.
 He had been employed primarily as a barber aboard transoceanic ships.
 In December 1940, British authorities in Bermuda found a map of Gibraltar in his possession.
 He was detained for a short period before being released.
 A close associate of Conradin Otto Dold, Stabler served as a courier, transmitting information between German agents in the United States and contacts abroad.

-Stabler was convicted and sentenced to serve five years in prison for espionage and a two-year concurrent term under the Registration Act.
+Stabler was convicted and sentenced to five years in prison for espionage and a concurrent two-year term under the Registration Act.

 Heinrich Stade

 Heinrich Stade went to the United States from Germany in 1922 and became a citizen in 1929.
 He had been a musician and publicity agent in New York.
-He told agent Sebold he had been in the German Gestapo since 1936 and boasted that he knew everything in the spy business.
+He told agent Sebold he had been in the Gestapo since 1936 and boasted that he knew everything in the spy business.

 Stade had arranged for Paul Bante's contact with Sebold and had transmitted data to Germany regarding points of rendezvous for convoys carrying supplies to England.

 Stade was arrested while playing in the orchestra at an inn on Long Island, New York.
 Following a guilty plea to violation of the Registration Act, Stade was fined $1,000 and received a 15-month prison sentence.